-Learn about safer food choices for people with a higher risk for foodborne illness, including older adults.
+Learn about safer food choices for older adults who have a higher risk of getting very sick from foodborne germs, such as Listeria.

 If you are 65 or older, or prepare food for someone who is, always follow the four steps:

-Separate: Raw meat, poultry, seafood, and eggs can spread illness-causing bacteria to ready-to-eat foods, so keep them separate.
+- Separate: Raw meat, poultry, seafood, and eggs can spread germs to ready-to-eat foods, so keep them separate.